"STEP-BY-STEP" Guide to preparing your pet to travel to UK, EU and DUBAI:

 During this period, it is advisable to identify an ‘agent’ (or vet) in your destination country that will be able to advise you on the clearing procedure once the animal arrives there.
 For animals travelling to UK, you can contact JCS Livestock (www.jcslivestock.com) or JALSA (UK) LTD (www.jalsauk.com) - official clearing agents for UK (of which there are others not mentioned here).
 If traveling on British Airways, the JCS Livestock fee will already be pre-paid with the flight, but they do have other paperwork that needs filling out.
 Other pet relocation companies that we have worked with are www.jets4pets.com, and www.airpets.com (UK) and www.dkc.ae (Dubai) – but many others can be found on the internet.

 Your pet will need an IATA compliant travel crate as mentioned in the General Requirements.
-Please enquire about size and also wooden vs. plastic crates.
+Please inquire about size and also wooden vs. plastic crates.
 Let us know the outside dimensions of the crate so that we can get you a quote for the flight a.s.a.p.
-Wooden crates MUST be fumigated before departure - the fumigation certificate is usually valid for a minimum of 30 days.
+Wooden crates MUST be fumigated before departure - the fumigation certificate is usually valid for 3 months (90 days) from date of issue.

 Book your flight.
 If you will be using Yapperville for boarding we will arrange all this.